Heat Pump – Ground Source Heating

 River or ground water is pumped through a heat pump then expelled to the environment a few degrees colder.
 There is a risk of contamination and damage to the heat pump from foreign matter drawn through the mechanism.
 An open loop system can have the advantage of accessing a constant temperature, but it looses any opportunity of being able to store heat in the ground between seasons.

-This is where sealed plastic ground pipes are used as the heat exchange mechanism with the ground.
+This is where sealed polymer ground pipes are used as the heat exchange mechanism with the ground.
 The fluid in the closed circuit is likely to need antifreeze.
 A closed loop provides an opportunity to add heat to the ground and use the ground as a thermal store.

 Slinky Ground Loop